Event Name: Blue Planet Scotland

 The Games commence at 10am with the traditional Steward’s March from Argyll Square in the town centre to Mossfield Park.

 Description: The Dalmally Agricultural Show showcases some of Scotland’s finest livestock as well as traditional home baking, Scottish handicrafts, horticulture, and shinty all set amidst magnificent mountain scenery.

-Taking place at Mart Park, Dalmally this popular annual event is regarded as one of the best Agricultural Shows in Scotland and is always well attended by competitors and visitors alike.
+This popular annual event is regarded as one of the best Agricultural Shows in Scotland and is always well attended by competitors and visitors alike.

 In addition to the livestock, Industrial and Home Industries competitions there are a number of demonstrations by local charities and craftspeople showing their skills and techniques.
 Adding to the excitement are pipe bands and shinty matches which always proves popular with spectators.